Zambia: Chanyanya I & II

 In 2008, CSCS entered into a partnership with CIC, leasing their land to establish a commercial farm.
 CIC installed the bulk water infrastructure required to support four pivots and provide infield irrigation to 148ha of farmland.
 In turn, CSCS receive regular lease payments, hold shares in the commercial enterprise and have access to individual irrigated market garden plots.
 These plots provide smallholders with the opportunity to farm year-round and grow a variety of higher value vegetable crops.
 The project also employs a full time Agronomist to run a demonstration market garden and a Social Development Officer to build governance capacity within CSCS.
 Once all investment into CIC is repaid, CSCS will own the commercial enterprise outright: an empowering long-term goal.

 Following the demonstrated success of the pilot, InfraCo Africa was instrumental in the government securing grant funding from the Dutch ORIO Facility to finance Phase II of the project.
 Delivered in partnership with the GoZ Steering Committee, ORIO funding will be used to expand the Chanyanya project to cover up to 124ha of additional land and to provide 15ha of additional market garden plots for smallholders.
-The government will have ownership of the expanded bulk water system which is set to begin construction in 2018.
+The government will have ownership of the expanded bulk water system (upon completion) whose construction began in July 2019.
 Alongside this, additional ORIO grant funding and private sector investment has been mobilised to roll out the much larger Chiansi project to three neighbouring communities.

 Funding has been provided by FMO, Lundin, Emerging Africa Infrastructure Fund, eleQtra Ltd and ORIO